jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

 * Data Understanding

-   * Average visitors to Seattle/Boston over time?
+   * Predicted visitors to Seattle/Boston over time (based on non availability of listings)?
-     - last_scraped, accommodates (columns)
+     - date, accommodates (columns)
    * Which areas are more crowded, which areas are more preferred by people?
      - neighbourhood, zipcode (columns)
    * Busiest time to visit Seattle/Boston?